AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 Note that the RFSOC Explorer GUI software automatically calculates the PLL output frequency based on the wanted RF frequency and IF frequency.
 You’ll need to hit the **“Update PLL”** button every time you change the RF, or the IF, or the target Bandwidth frequencies, to program the PLL accordingly.

-On the DTRX2 card, the PLL circuit is configured to only run up to its maximum VCO fundamental frequency of <15.3GHz.
+On the DTRX2 card, the PLL circuit is configured to only run up to its maximum VCO fundamental frequency of <15.2GHz.
 Therefore, the mixer will operate in high-side injection until that threshold is reached and then switched to low-side injection.
 For an IF of 4.2GHz, this means:

--	High side injection up to an RF of 2*PLL_freq – IF = 2*15.3 – 4.2 =  26.4GHz
+-	High side injection up to an RF of 2*PLL_freq – IF = 2*15.19 – 4.2 <  26.2GHz

--	Low side injection beyond 26.4GHz
+-	Low side injection beyond 26.2GHz

+This threshold will therefore move as you operate at different IF frequencies.

-The user also has control of the LO drive level or output power, as a way to optimize for LO leakage and mixing spurs, especially at low RF frequencies.
+The user also has control of the LO drive level to the mixers.
+There are called VCO A Power or VCO B Power, with selectable code values between 0 and 50.
+This may be used to optimize for LO leakage and mixing spurs, especially at low RF frequencies.
+You may also power down the VCO output buffer driving each individual channels, using the VCO A or VCO B radio buttons.

+The **"Signal Bandwidth"** entry field is an estimate of the transmitted signal bandwidth and doesn't need to be accurate.
+It is mostly used to make sure the edges of the signal still fall within the availble IF pass-band, at a particular IF center frequency.

+Here's an example:
+    - The DTRX2 IF frequency range of the transmit paths is typically 3.5-5GHz
+    - If the Signal BW = 50MHz, then the user may set the IF frequency anywhere between 3.525GHz and 4.975GHz
+    - If the Signal BW = 400MHz, then the range of possible IF center frequencies is more restricted, within 3.7-4.8GHz

+For a transmitted CW tone, you may leave this "Signal Bandwidth" parameter to the default value of 50MHz or set it as low as 1MHz.

+Finally, to enable or disable individual signal chains: use the ON/OFF buttons on the left of each illustrated signal chains.
+One button controls the RF amplifier and the other one control both IF amplifiers.

 Modulated signal generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^